mrfawy/ModernEnigma/README.md

 ####Mapper
 Mapper is like a rotor as it rotates and you can set it's offset , but it maps 2 ranges of different sizes , like input M can be mapped to N pins, it can have multiple output for the same pin input at the same time
 ####Keyboard and screen
-Itøs here just for historical reasons, but files, strings will be used instead
+It‚Äôs here just for historical reasons, but files, strings will be used instead
 ####Swapping Module
 We have 2 levels of rotors of different sizes, 2 mappers, the output of second mapper is connected to cipher rotors, based on this signal (could be many), Cipher rotors will be swapped.
 As per settings some active signals will activate this module for its working.
 ####Inside a machine